Sampson Erdeswicke

-Sampson Erdeswicke (born c.
-1535x1540; died 1603) was an English antiquary and chorographer.
+Sampson Erdeswicke (c.
+1538 – 1603) was an English antiquary and chorographer.

 Background

 Sampson's father, Hugh Erdeswicke claimed descent from Richard de Vernon, Baron of Shipbrook in the reign of William the Conqueror.
 The family resided originally at Erdeswicke Hall, Minshull Vernon, in Cheshire, afterwards at Leighton and finally in the reign of Edward III settled at Sandon in Staffordshire, at Sandon Hall (in its medieval form).
 Hugh Erdeswicke was a staunch Catholic; in 1582 he was reported to the Privy Council by the Bishop of Coventry as "the sorest and dangerousest papist, one of them in all England".
 He is said to have struck a justice of the peace on the pate with a crabtree staff openly in Sandon churchyard, possibly the same person whom he found upon some occasion ransacking his house.

 Life

-Sampson was born at Sandon, and entered Brasenose College, Oxford as a gentleman-commoner in 1553.
+Sampson was born at Sandon Hall around 1538, and he and entered Brasenose College, Oxford as a gentleman-commoner in 1553.
 Leaving Oxford, he returned to his life as a country gentleman under the disadvantages of being a recusant.

 He devoted himself to antiquarian studies, particularly to his county history, the thorough Survey of Staffordshire, by which he is now chiefly remembered.
 It was not published during his lifetime, but circulated in manuscript and was well known before its eventual publication.
 Considerable mystery exists as to the original manuscript, because the numerous existing copies differ much from one another.
 A description of these was published by William Salt, F.S.A., in 1844.
 The Survey itself was published by Simon Degge (1717 and 1723), by Stebbing Shaw in his History and Antiquities of Staffordshire (1798), and lastly by Thomas Harwood (1820 and 1844).

 Other unpublished manuscripts by Erdeswicke are in the British Library and the College of Arms.
 Latterly he employed as amanuensis William Wyrley, a young man whom he had educated and who afterwards published writings of his own.
 One of these, The True Use of Armorie, was claimed by Erdeswicke as his own work, but (according to William Dugdale), he told William Burton the antiquary, that he had given Wyrley leave to publish it under his own name.
 Dugdale noted:

 Anthony à Wood, however, denied his authorship of the Armorie, adding that Erdeswicke "being oftentimes crazed, especially in his last days, and fit then for no kind of serious business, would say anything which came into his mind, as 'tis very well known at this day among the chief of the College of Arms".
 William Camden and other antiquaries praise his knowledge and industry, and he is believed to have been elected a member of the Elizabethan Society of Antiquaries.